Zernach/teamfront/rapid-photo-upload/docs/instructions.md

 High-Volume Concurrency: The system MUST support the simultaneous uploading of up to 100 photos per user session.
 Asynchronous UI: Users MUST be able to continue navigating and interacting with the application (both web and mobile) while uploads are in progress.
 Real-Time Status: Display individual and batch upload progress using responsive indicators (e.g., progress bars) with real-time status updates (Uploading, Failed, Complete).
-Web Interface: A dedicated web interface for viewing, tagging, and downloading previously uploaded photos.
+Web Interface: React Native web interface for viewing, tagging, and downloading previously uploaded photos.
-Mobile Interface: A dedicated mobile application (React Native or Flutter) that mirrors the upload and viewing functionality.
+Mobile Interface: React Native mobile app that mirrors the upload and viewing functionality.
 Backend Handling: The backend must manage concurrent requests, store file metadata, and efficiently stream/store the binary files in cloud object storage.
 Authentication: Basic authentication (mocked or JWT-based) is required to secure access for both mobile and web clients.
 Project Scope: This is a two-part project consisting of one mobile application and one web application, both integrated with the same shared backend API.